Kitware/SMQTK/docs/examples/nnss_incremental_update/incremental_example.rst

 This step produces the following side effects:

-    - Writed the file :file:`nnss.hash2uuids.pickle`
+    - Writed the file :file:`2c.hash2uuids.pickle`
-        - This file will be used in configuring the :class:`.LSHNearestNeighborIndex` for the :class:`.NearestNeighborServiceServer`
+        - This file will be copied and used in configuring the :class:`.LSHNearestNeighborIndex` for the :class:`.NearestNeighborServiceServer`

 .. _`step 2d`: